anhkhoadx/ProximalAPI-Docs/README.md

 Custom pin types are defined by the Proximal API user.
 Pins cannot be retrieved via the Proximal API unless the pin type is included in the query.
 In this way, custom pins can be kept private, with pin types known only to the developer.
 You can share your custom pin types with anyone you want to give access to your pins.

 Custom pins can be created on an array of one to ten wirelessName, hardwareID, beaconID, or wirelessName~hardwareID combinations at a time.
 A custom pin, for example, could be an application pinning a message to the top five strongest MAC address signals in a room.
-Other instances of the same app can then retrieve that pin by checking all detected MACs against the Proximal API and with the correct, app-specific custom pin type known only to that app.
+Other instances of the same app can then retrieve that pin by checking all detected MAC addresses against the Proximal API and with the correct, app-specific custom pin type known only to that app.

 Unlike standard pins, custom pins cannot be retrieved without being explicitly requested in the query.
 The requester must know the custom pin type and query for that type.
 There are currently no pin type parameter ranges or wildcards.